Saturday, July 5, 2025

 Simple.
 Straightforward.
 Cost-effective.
 All that's needed is for school districts to find it within their budgets to allocate for, and create, these positions.

 Arming teachers with weapons is fraught with risks that far too many do not take into consideration.
 For me, personally, arming teachers is a non-starter.
 There are better alternatives.
-Creating 'emergency management specialist' positions to be filled by teachers willing to acquire appropriate training and certification is arguably one of the best alternatives available in my humble opinion.
-Also, training is free and accessible online from multiple sources including FEMA (Multihazard Emergency Planning for Schools Site Index), schoolsafety.gov, and Readiness and Emergency Management for Schools Technical Assistance Center.
+Creating 'emergency management specialist' positions to be filled by school staff willing to acquire appropriate training and certification is arguably one of the best alternatives available in my humble opinion.
+Also, training is free and accessible online from multiple sources including FEMA's Multihazard Emergency Planning for Schools Site Index (currently undergoing development), schoolsafety.gov, and Readiness and Emergency Management for Schools Technical Assistance Center.

 Where there's a will, there's always a way.